jorditg/jorditg.github.io/_posts/2018-07-24-bellman_equation_derivation.md

   - Reinforcement Learning
 ---

-Using math equtions as magic has never been my way.
-For deep concept understanding, a key point is to understand all the prior information related with the new concept that you are trying to catch.
+Using math equations as magic has never been my way.
+For deep concept understanding, a key point is to first understand all the prior information related with the new concept that you are trying to catch.

 In Reinforcement Learning, a important equation is the *Bellman Equation*.
 In [this video](https://www.youtube.com/watch?v=us8JoyjD0Oo) Constantin Bürgi presents a very clear derivation of the equation transforming the original *infinite horizon problem* into a *dynamic programming* one.